stormmind-ch/report/chapters/ch3_methodology/sub2_deep_learning_experiments.typ

-=== #abbr.a[FNN] based forecasting model <fnn_setup>
+=== #abbr.l[FNN] based forecasting model <fnn_setup>
-Our first experiment employed a baseline #abbr.l[FNN], whose architecture is illustrated in @fnn_experiment.
+Our first experiment employed a baseline #abbr.a[FNN], whose architecture is illustrated in @fnn_experiment.
 The #abbr.a[FNN] was used as a baseline model, as they are simple to create and light in computation time.
-The network consists of 10 fully connected layers with ReLU activation functions.
+The network consists of 10 fully connected layers with #abbr.a[ReLU] activation functions.
 This depth was chosen to for a sufficient level of non-linearity to capture complex feature interactions, while keeping the model small enough to avoid overfitting.
 The model was trained using the Adam optimizer and Cross Entropy Loss Function.

 #figure(
   image("images/fnn_illustration-experiment.png", width: 70%),